WangZX-SEU/wangzx-seu.github.io/_pages/about.md

 # 📰 News
 ## 2026
+IEEE Internet of Things Journal
+- **2026.07.07**: My latest co-authored work "C2GS-Loc: Confidence Guided Gaussian Splatting Map for Visual Localization" has been submmited to *IEEE Internet of Things Journal (IoTJ)*.
-- **2026.07.06**: Our latest work "SEKIRO: A Structure-Enhanced and Koopman-Integrated Deep Reinforcement Learning Framework for Robot Exploration" has been submmited to *IEEE Transactions on Industrial Informatics (TII)*.
+- **2026.07.06**: My latest work "SEKIRO: A Structure-Enhanced and Koopman-Integrated Deep Reinforcement Learning Framework for Robot Exploration" has been submmited to *IEEE Transactions on Industrial Informatics (TII)*.
-- **2026.06.28**: Our paper entitled "PACE: Passability and Memory Integrated Exploration for UAVs in Large-scale and Cluttered Environments" has been acceped by *IEEE Robotics and Automation Letters (RAL)* 🎉🎉.
+- **2026.06.28**: My co-first author work entitled "PACE: Passability and Memory Integrated Exploration for UAVs in Large-scale and Cluttered Environments" has been acceped by *IEEE Robotics and Automation Letters (RAL)* 🎉🎉.
 - **2026.05.28**: I have officially received funding from CSC and expect to start my visiting in **Sapienza University of Rome** in *2026.09* 🎉🎉.
-- **2026.05.10**: Our latest work "A Novel LiDAR-Inertial Integrated Implicit Localization Framework via Uncertainty-Aware Scene Coordinate Regression" has been submmited to *IEEE Transactions on Industrial Informatics (TII)*.
+- **2026.05.10**: My latest co-authored work "A Novel LiDAR-Inertial Integrated Implicit Localization Framework via Uncertainty-Aware Scene Coordinate Regression" has been submmited to *IEEE Transactions on Industrial Informatics (TII)*.
 - **2026.03.23**: The work co-authored with my collaborator **Aohua Liu** entitled "Learning Physics-Aware Sensorimotor Model with Visual-Tactile Sensing for Deformable Linear Object Manipulation" has been accepted by *IEEE/ASME Transactions on Mechatronics (T-MECH)* 🎉🎉.
-- **2026.02.01**: Our paper entitled "TIPS: Tiered Information-Rich Planning Strategy for Efficient AGV Autonomous Exploration" published on *IEEE Robotics and Automation Letters (RAL)* has been transferred to and accpeted by *IEEE International Conference on Robotics and Automation (ICRA) 2026, Vienna* 🎉🎉.
+- **2026.02.01**: My work entitled "TIPS: Tiered Information-Rich Planning Strategy for Efficient AGV Autonomous Exploration" published on *IEEE Robotics and Automation Letters (RAL)* has been transferred to and accpeted by *IEEE International Conference on Robotics and Automation (ICRA) 2026, Vienna* 🎉🎉.
-- **2026.01.19**: Our paper entitled "Hierarchical active path-planning based on edge-and-corner region guidance for unmanned platform" has been acceped by *Chinese Journal of Scientific Instrument* 🎉🎉.
+- **2026.01.19**: My co-authored work entitled "Hierarchical active path-planning based on edge-and-corner region guidance for unmanned platform" has been acceped by *Chinese Journal of Scientific Instrument* 🎉🎉.
-- **2026.01.04**: Our paper entitled "Data-driven Modeling with Deep Koopman Operator for Robust Path Tracking of Autonomous Vehicles" has been acceped by *IEEE Transactions on Industrial Electronics (TIE)* 🎉🎉.
+- **2026.01.04**: My work entitled "Data-driven Modeling with Deep Koopman Operator for Robust Path Tracking of Autonomous Vehicles" has been acceped by *IEEE Transactions on Industrial Electronics (TIE)* 🎉🎉.

 ## 2025
 - **2025.12.01**: I have received an invitation from **Sapienza University of Rome** for a one-year CSC visiting program (*2026.09 — 2027.10*).